Amaze is the Special Educational Needs Information, Advice and Support Service (SENDIASS) for Brighton & Hove.

 - How to contact Amaze

-The Helpline is our first point of contact for parent carers or young people who want advice and support about any issue relating to special educational needs or disabilities.
-The Amaze Helpline is open Monday to Friday 9.30am to 2pm.
+Our SENDIASS Helpline is our first point of contact for parent carers or young people who want advice and support about any issue relating to special educational needs or disabilities.
+The Amaze Helpline is open Monday to Friday 9.30am to 2.30pm.

-Amaze produces a range of publications that are designed to give parent carers of children with SEN and disabilities the information they need, when they need it.
+Amaze produces a range of publications that are designed to give parent carers and young people the information they need, when they need it.
 The Amaze website also contains lots of useful information and downloadable documents that makes information available to parents even when the Helpline is closed.

-Find out more about our handbooks, fact sheets and newsletter in the Publications section of the Amaze website.
+Find out more about our publications in the Resources section of the Amaze website

 Amaze manages The Compass (Brighton & Hove’s ‘disability register’ of children with significant special needs between the ages of 0 and 25) on behalf of Brighton & Hove City Council.
 Each child or young person on The Compass is given a free leisure incentive card called the Compass Card.
 The card provides discounts and special offers on leisure across the city.